wp-plugins/big-ass-radio/readme.txt

 == Description ==
 Big Ass Radio gives your visitors access to 15,000 radio stations, podcasts and more.
 Works on tablets and smartphones.
 Super easy to use...
 Select a Genre, select a station, dance in the street.
-= What's new in verson 1.0 of this plugin? =
+= What's new in verson 1.1 of this plugin? =
-1. Everything!
-New features coming soon...
+1. Fixed bad URL path
+2. Updated readme file

 == Installation ==
 1. Download and unzip bigassradio.zip